top of page

 Initial Consultation – In Your Home

-Concession card holders and students receive ten percent off full price bookings.
+(Concession card holders and students receive ten percent off full price bookings.)

 During the consultation we will:

-• review behaviour concerns in context
+• Review behaviour concerns within their wider context

-• complete a behaviour questionnaire together
+• Work through the behaviour questionnaire together

 Ongoing Sessions